flutter/website/design-principles.md

 ```

 If you use `@deprecated`, make sure to remember to actually remove the feature a few
-weeks later, do not just leave it forever!
+weeks later (after the next beta release), do not just leave it forever!

 #### Google-only responsibilities